|Initial review June 2020

 after a few days spent working on a DSLR image of the Soul Nebula, I'd more or less decided to Bin thought it'll be a nice one for using AstroPanel if it can address some of the issues in this image be pleased.
 Masks form the basis to processing in Photoshop especially fiddly when starting out selective masking ~ AstroPanel creates loads of masks "quickly" so the decision is really down to which image adjustment(s) to apply.
 My image was a saved as a tif 15/20% BG from APP and I found I didn't need to use the under/overexposure stretch routines just the 32 convert to 16bit and the RC (reset colours) & RG (remove green), then went onto the various Enhance and Colour balance actions.
 The thing that attracted me to AstroPanel was that DSLR images alway exhibit loads of Noise which AstroPanel sorted out pretty good, few runs through much improved the image.
 I'd say I've made a good scratch using AstroPanel but there is so much more potential more use and experience will provide, not even touched the Fusion section stacking and combining images.

 "Am I pleased, was money well spent?
 I use Photoshop a lot and already have a Photoshop Astro image workflow AstroPanel complements and speeds this up.
-At some point I sure some English youtube video tutorials will turn up, but the manuals pretty good.
+English youtube video tutorials helped a lot, but the manuals pretty good.